wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/i. [Node deployment] [windows] waves package /lesson.md

 All done!
 You have a working node deployed!

 Also, it is possible to deploy a node on your custom blockchain.
-You can read more information about it in the [full documentation](https://docs.waves.tech/en/waves-node/private-waves-network).
+You can read more information about it in the [complete documentation](https://docs.waves.tech/en/waves-node/private-waves-network).
-Please, note that mining the WAVES tokens that have value on the market is possible only on the MAINNET network.
+Please, note that mining the WAVES tokens that have value on the market is possible only on the Mainnet network.
-Within this lesson, we will be deploying our node on the MAINNET network only.
+In this lesson, we will deploy our node in the Mainnet network.

 In the next chapter, [node configuration](#configuration), we will learn how to set up a configuration file of your node.